diyscif/diyscif/scif-thesis.md

 @nsa94-106](images/nsa94-106.jpg){height=40%}

 The field test is carried out with a parallel setup.
 A continuous wave source generates a wave in the range of 1 KHz to 10 GHz.
-Two antennas are placed, one on either side of the shielding.
-One antenna acts as a transmitting (TX) antenna and the other as a receiving (RX) antennas.
-The antennas are separated by a distance of 61 centimeters plus the wall thickness.
+Two antennae are placed, one on either side of the shielding.
+One antenna acts as a transmitting (TX) antenna and the other as a receiving (RX) antenna.
+The antennae are separated by a distance of 61 centimeters plus the wall thickness.
 The signal from the RX antenna is fed back into a reciver.
 Attenuation levels can then be read from a spectrum analyzer.
 Magnetic field, electronic field, and plane wave attenuations